 “Teva is also conducting a voluntary investigation into certain business practices which may have FCPA implications and has engaged independent counsel to assist in its investigation,” the company said in the filing.
 “These matters are in their early stages and no conclusion can be drawn at this time as to any likely outcomes.”

-The investors who bailed out Knight Capital Group Inc. (KCG) by purchasing $400 million in convertible securities are gaining control of the biggest trading partner for individuals in the world’s largest stock market.
+The investors who bailed out Knight Capital Group Inc. (KCG:US) by purchasing $400 million in convertible securities are gaining control of the biggest trading partner for individuals in the world’s largest stock market.

 While last week’s $440 million trading loss highlighted Knight’s importance to institutional traders, the company accounted for 29 percent of the average monthly volume in U.S. equity trading by individuals in the first quarter, according to a June 7 presentation.
 Stifel Nicolaus & Co. and TD Ameritrade Holding Corp., two of the firm’s rescuers, sent 38 percent and 9 percent of market orders in New York Stock Exchange-listed securities to Knight last quarter, respectively, according to public execution-disclosure statements.

 Knight was saved from insolvency by Getco LLC, Blackstone Group LP, Stephens Inc. and Jefferies Group Inc., as well as Stifel and TD Ameritrade, according to people familiar with the matter who asked not to be identified because the agreements aren’t public.
 Knight’s mishap sent 140 stocks into sudden swings at the Aug.
 1 open, the latest breakdown to challenge the integrity of the world’s biggest stock market.